Link your Discord account and join our Discord Server for instant updates on your order, discounts, and giveaways!

 Pro play impact

 Firstly, as we previously mentioned, the car sees a lot of competitive play and success.
 Whether you’re tuning in to an RLCS stream (professional RL) or watching a Diamond+ Twitch stream, there is a high chance that a lot of the players in the lobby will be playing the Fennec which speaks volumes about the car’s quality.
-Generally speaking, if you see your favorite RL player playing a certain car, you’ll be much more incentivized to try the car yourself and try to understand its qualities.
+Generally speaking, if you see your favorite RL player playing a certain car, giving tips on how to improve, you’ll be much more incentivized to try the car yourself and try to understand its qualities.

 The first obvious gameplay quality of the car is the hitbox.
 Fennec has a fairly straightforward and simple hitbox that looks like a cube, just like the car does itself.
 Because of the car’s simple yet effective box shape, it’s easy to predict how you’re going to interact with the ball in-game.
 Furthermore, the hitbox is quite similar to Octane’s, which will make the transition to a Fennec that much easier if you’re someone who’s used to the Octane by now.
 After switching to a Fennec after using the Octane for years, a lot of players admitted that they preferred the Fennec’s rough corners when hitting and controlling the ball.